zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/invert-the-control-using-dependency-injection.md

 }
 ```

-Let's run your application and you will see the following output.
+Let's run your application, and you will see the following output.

 ```csharp
 Inside Log method of FileLogger.